chrisbpawsey/hpc-intro/_episodes/020-connecting.md

 ## Examining the nodes

-Now we can log into the Cirrus HPC system we will look at the nodes.
+Now we can log into the Panther HPC system we will look at the nodes.
 You should remember that there are at least two  types of node on the system: *login nodes* and *compute nodes*.

 We can use the `lscpu` command to print information on the processors on the login nodes to the terminal: